aeternity/protocol/channels/OFF-CHAIN.md

 Execution of a contract inside a state channel requires parties to be able to initialise a virtual machine to run their smart contracts in.

-Contracts are executed in rounds, which are denoted by rounds.
+Contracts are executed in rounds, which are denoted by `round`-s.

 Every party executes each smart contract locally and checks if the signed states they receive match up with theirs.
 In the case that states and signatures are valid, they apply the update and then send out their signature.
 If there was an error in either the execution of the contract or the signature does not match the state, they send a new update with the prior state but an increased round number—to avoid confusion–and their signature over it, to signal that something went wrong.

 When operating in co-signing mode, contracts might need to be written in a way